GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## OLEDs

 > **Warning**
-> Make sure the keyboard is fully functional before soldering the OLEDs, since they're the only components which covers pins, you can't access after the OLEDs are in place.
+> Make sure the keyboard is fully functional before soldering the OLEDs, since they're the only components which cover pins, you won't be able to access once they are in place.

-First step should be to bridge the jumpers on the top of the PCB, next to the OLED.
+First step should be to bridge the jumpers on the top of the PCB next to the OLED.

 ![OLED bridge jumpers](/docs/images/buildguide/OLED_bridge.jpg)